 Adamas Milos, also known as Adamantas, is one of the most popular towns on Milos.
-It is the island’s port and a lively area – excellent to base yourself while staying on Milos.
+It is the island’s port and a lively area – excellent to base yourself on while staying on Milos.

 This post is a complete guide to everything you need to know about the port town of Adamantas Greece, from all the cool things to do in Adamas, the best restaurants in Adamas Milos, top Adamas Milos hotels, to the best travel tips on spending the perfect holidays in Milos Adamas.